jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 ```

 ### 6. Create module wrapper
-To be finished that module, must be created the wrapper to be used.
+To finish that module, must be created the wrapper that is going be used.
 Then should be written
 the following lines on main.tf at the root module:

 ```